glroyal/litebox/README.md

 ## Overview

 **LiteBox** is a Graphical Photo Browser that renders photos with the finest practical image detail on all devices.
+It does not require a SuperHD video display, but takes full advantage of one.

-It's written in **Computed HTML**, a programming model where the tags describing a layout are compiled in RAM, then passed to the browser's HTML interpreter to render.
+It's written in **Computed HTML**, a programming model where the tags describing a web page are compiled in RAM, then passed to the browser's HTML interpreter to render.

 It introduces **Adaptive Density**, a strategy for optimizing image quality by adjusting the download resolution for each image to match the pixel density of the screen it's being displayed on.

 ## You're Soaking In It